spectra-g/scratch-tabs/changelog/README.md

 - Version numbers should follow semantic versioning
 - Use emojis in headlines and category names for visual appeal
 - Support for **bold** text in change descriptions (automatically converts `**text**` to HTML)
+- Use `draft: true` to exclude releases from the published changelog (useful for preparing upcoming releases)